Night and Day (TV series): Production

 The series was first unveiled by ITV executives on 27 April 2001, before the leading cast were announced on 9 May.
-The series was commissioned in the wake of ITV losing Home and Away to Channel 5.
 The series eventually premiered in November 2001 after production delays halted filming and meant that the original premiere date was pushed back.

 'Thornton Street' was in reality King George Street SE10, one of the most historic areas of Greenwich.
 Other locations in Greenwich included the Cutty Sark pub, the Old Greenwich Hospital and Greenwich Park.
 'St Vincents Halfway House' was actually in the London Borough of Tower Hamlets.
 Interior shots were filmed at the Three Mills Studios in Bow.

 Night and Day was nominated for ten awards at the British Soap Awards 2002, beating established rivals such as Hollyoaks and Emmerdale.
 It won one award, 'Hero of the year' (chosen by a panel of judges) for the character of Sam giving up football to look after his orphaned siblings.
 Filming had finished the day before the British Soap Awards.

-Some five weeks before the final episode aired in 2003 many TV guides flagged up the weeks episode as the 'last in series'.
+Some five weeks before the final episode aired in 2003, many TV guides flagged up the week’s episode as the 'last in series'.
 Indeed, the Radio Times even printed a double page feature about the shows demise after 17 months on air.
 Quite why this error could have happened is unknown.
 This led to some fans thinking the series had ended on a knife-edge cliffhanger when in fact the next five weeks tied up all the loose ends to all plots.

 In 2006, the Radio Times ran a small article about the fifth anniversary of Night and Day's premiere.
 The programme was described as being stylish but with little substance.